Sulzberger's Slimes sticking up for Chinese Christians and their cross displays?

 Well, guess what Mr. Johnson; here in the U.S.A., or any other country that values order, when you violate local zoning ordinances,

 your stuff gets torn down.
-Let's not spin this into some sort of religious persecution when you know damn well that it is
+So let's not spin this into some sort of religious persecution when you know damn well that it

 Times: Then the campaign was broadened to include crosses atop buildings.
 Local church members now say they have